keto-food-cheat-sheet-meal-prep

 Access the "Metabolic Reset" Protocol.
 A specialized system designed for women over 30 who are ready for a high-performance architectural blueprint.
 One ritual.
 Zero compromise.

-They overlap significantly.
+START THE FREE PROTOCOLThey overlap significantly.
 Both eliminate refined grains, added sugar, and seed oils.
 Both prioritise fatty fish, leafy greens, and healthy fats.
 The primary difference is that keto specifically limits all carbohydrates including otherwise healthy options like fruit and some root vegetables.
 The anti-inflammation diet as written here keeps carbs low but frames every food choice around inflammatory impact rather than carb count.
 The two approaches are fully compatible and work powerfully together.

 Yes.
 Many women run a 7-day anti-inflammation reset at the start of each month as a recalibration after weekends or travel where food choices drift.
 The plan is safe to repeat as often as needed.
 Some women transition to a modified version of the plan as their permanent eating pattern after completing the first reset and experiencing the difference in energy and body composition.